robmarkcole/fire-detection-from-images/pytorch/icevision/README.md

 * First step is [loading the dataset](https://github.com/airctic/icedata#coco-and-voc-compatible-datasets) which is in (Pascal);/ VOC format

 ## Model comparison
-- yolo5: 100 epochs, COCOMetric 0.347636, overfitting, updated 13/5/2021
+- yolo5: at 20 epochs COCOMetric 0.307617, overfitting after this, updated 13/5/2021
-- retinanet: proven tricky to train, validation loss jumps around
+- retinanet: proven tricky to train, validation loss jumps around, updated 13/5/2021
+- efficientdet_lite0